Jeffrey Archer: Personal life

 Archer has been married to Mary Weeden since July 1966.
-They met at Oxford University, where Weeden was studying chemistry at St Anne's College.
+They met at the University of Oxford, where Weeden was studying chemistry at St Anne's College.
 She went on to specialise in solar power.

 They have two children: William Archer (born 1972), a theatrical producer, and James Archer (born 1974), a financial adviser and businessman.

 In 1979, the Archers purchased the Old Vicarage, Grantchester, a house associated with the poet Rupert Brooke.
 Every summer, they host a lavish garden party in the grounds to celebrate their wedding anniversary.
 Following the near-bankruptcy of the Aquablast scandal, by the early 1980s, Archer was back in a comfortable financial position and began to hold shepherd's pie and Krug parties for prominent people at his London penthouse, which overlooks the River Thames and the Houses of Parliament.

 On 26 February 2006, on Andrew Marr's Sunday AM programme, Archer said he had no interest in returning to front-line politics and would pursue his writing instead.

 Archer in fiction

 Archer was satirically portrayed as a misunderstood secret agent, saviour of Britain and mankind and "overall thoroughly good chap", by actor Damian Lewis in the BBC drama Jeffrey Archer: The Truth (2002).
 Scriptwriter Guy Jenkin explained that "my Jeffrey Archer is the man who has frequently saved Britain over the last 30 years.
 He's beloved of all women he comes across, all men, all dogs—he's a superhero."
 Ian Hislop and Nick Newman's 1994 BBC Radio 4 satirical series Gush purported to be "written by master storyteller Archie Jeffries".

-In the Amazon series Good Omens, a reference is made by one of the angels in Aziraphale's bookshop: "Something smells evil."
+In the Amazon series Good Omens, which is based on a novel by Terry Pratchett and Neil Gaiman, a reference is made by one of the angels in Aziraphale's bookshop: "Something smells evil."
 Aziraphale replies, "Oh, that would be the Jeffrey Archer books, I'm afraid."

-In the Doctor Who episode Silence in the Library, the Doctor mentions that the Library has whole continents of Jeffery Archer.
+In the Doctor Who episode "Silence in the Library'", the Doctor mentions that the Library has whole continents of Jeffrey Archer.